ipeychev/wedeploy.com/ui/src/pages/docs/auth/sign-in-with-github.md

 ###### <span class="icon-16-alert"></span> Attention

-Sign-in with GitHub provider is currently not available in Node.js and React Native environments.
+Sign-in with Github provider is currently not available in Node.js.
+For React Native and React VR, please see [here](/docs/auth/oauth-react-native-vr.html).

 </aside>